 Adapted Measure of Math Engagement

-Through the Adapted Measure of Math Engagement (AM-ME) project, Child Trends aims to open the gate to inclusive math learning environments and increase Black and Latino middle and high school students’ engagement in math.
+Through the Adapted Measure of Math Engagement (AM-ME) project, we aim to enhance math learning environments and increase Black and Latino middle and high school students’ engagement in math.

-Funded by the National Science Foundation, this three-year project partners with five schools to investigate the experiences of Black and Latino students’ engagement in math and develop an evidence-based, strengths-based measure for math teachers to assess that level of engagement.
-Ultimately, the project aims to create a culturally appropriate tool that math teachers can use widely in underresourced urban schools across the country.
+Funded by the National Science Foundation, this three-year project partners with five schools to investigate the experiences of Black and Latino students’ engagement in math and develop an evidence-based measure for math teachers to assess that level of engagement.
+Ultimately, the project aims to create a practical tool that math teachers can use across the country.

 This project is a partnership between Child Trends, Search Institute, McREL International, and Bloomington Public Schools.